 - ICE generates a file that is named Unattend.xml that contains information about the features, drivers, languages, and updates that you want to include in an image.
 You can also use some scripts to improve and include some custom applications and software.
 You can also include preconfigure registry key settings.

-- At this point, IBW will take over to build the image, but in this case, IBW will consume the information in the Unattend.xml file and will install the OS without user interaction (so you will not be presented with any wizard pages).
+- At this point, IBW will take over building the image, but in this case, IBW will consume the information in the Unattend.xml file and will install the OS without user interaction (so you will not be presented with any wizard pages).

 - Generalize and deploy.
 After a master image has been created that has all the settings and software that you want, you can run Sysprep to generalize the image.
 Then capture the image to a WIM file by using a tool named ImageX.
 This WIM file can be deployed to multiple computers.